mesub7/pulsar-discord/README.md

 # Installation

-To install atom-discord you will need to download the following dependencies:
+To install pulsar-discord you will need to download the following dependencies:

 - Git

 Download the [latest](https://git-scm.com/download) version of git.

-## Installing from Atom Package Manager
+## Installing from Pulsar Package Manager
-Then either download the package via the built in package repo (Atom Settings > Install > atom-discord) or run `apm install atom-discord` in your terminal of choice.
+Then either download the package via the built in package repo (Atom Settings > Install > atom-discord) or run `ppm install pulsar-discord` in your terminal of choice.

 ## Installing from Source Code